chenjcharlotte/MCA-2020/weeklyTasks/week3.md

 ### Task 1: MusicXml and MEI

-In the first part of the activity, I exported the music score I created last week and generated [MusicXML](https://github.com/chenjcharlotte/MCA-2020/blob/master/data/You'll_Be_Back.musicxml) and [MEI files](https://github.com/chenjcharlotte/MCA-2020/blob/master/data/Youll_Be_Back.mei).
+In the first part of the activity, I exported the music score I created last week and generated <a href="https://github.com/chenjcharlotte/MCA-2020/blob/master/data/You'll_Be_Back.musicxml">MusicXML</a> and <a href="https://github.com/chenjcharlotte/MCA-2020/blob/master/data/Youll_Be_Back.mei">MEIL</a>.

 ### Task 2: Verovio